I love to treat, teach and to increase life qualities.

 Since 2019 I teach the Isele-method to physiotherapists and osteopaths.

-Within 3 days of learning in my clinical surrounding the Basic Course is completed.
+Within 3 days filled with theory and practice the Basic Course is completed.

 Giving Workshops and Lectures